Despite spending less than 2 weeks here, I really loved El Salvador!

 You can also go with a tour if you’d prefer!

-This is another one of the great things to do in El Salvador.
-Actually, this lake is more like a beach.
-I say that because it’s got little “beaches” around it and the locals all flock there like it’s the beach.
+Actually, Lake Ilopango is more like a beach.
+I say that because it’s got little “beaches” around it and the locals all flock there like it’s the beach (temperatures are pretty hot year-round which makes it perfect for sunbathing).

-There is also a random little waterpark by the lake too, which I think is mainly for kids, but if you’ve got children, then this is a pretty good place to take them.
+There is a random little waterpark by the lake too, which I think is mainly for kids, but if you’ve got children, then this is a pretty good place to take them.

-This is El Salvador's equivalent to the Antugia of Guatemala, expect much smaller and much less touristy.
 There aren’t exactly many accommodation options up in Suchitoto, so most people opt to explore the colonial town on a day trip from the capital.

 Take this awesome valued tour to Suchitoto

-So, when you hike the Santa Ana volcano, you’ll see this lake from the views at the top.
 It’s a vast lake and a beautiful place to visit, either after your hike or just on a day trip!

-You can get there via chicken bus or taxi, and there are lots of lovely restaurants around the lake and you can swim, or rent some kayaks and spend the day relaxing at the lake.
+There are lots of lovely restaurants around the lake for a bite, and you can also swim or rent some kayaks and spend the day relaxing at the lake.

 It’s basically like a round bread type thing stuffed with either cheese and beans, or mince and cheese.
 I’ve had both and they’re delicious!

 They’re also really good when you want food after a night of drinking.
-A little lady sells them on the streets of El Tunco at like 2-3am haha
+A little lady sells them on the streets of El Tunco at like 2-3am haha (perfect for reducing those day-long hangovers!).

-It’s a great spot for hiking and camping, and if you’ve got a spare night or two, you should definitely get your hands on a tent and spend on time here.
+It’s a great spot for hiking and camping, and if you’ve got a spare night or two, you should definitely get your hands on a tent and spend time here.

 Btw, it’s steep walking, so it’s not for the faint hearted.

-There are 3 main trails: Cerro Leon (8 km), Los Enganches, (11km) and Piedra Sellada (8 km).
+There are 3 main trails: Cerro Leon (8 km), Los Enganches (11km) and Piedra Sellada (8 km).

 You can opt to visit with a tour, or you can make a DIY trip on your own.